February 27, 2019

 A small incision is made in your buttocks or abdomen, and the stimulator is placed inside this cut.
 Permanent wires are inserted near your spinal cord to send the electrical current that blocks pain messages to your brain.
 The procedure takes about an hour, and you’ll go home in a day or two.

-If you’ve been struggling with chronic back pain and are looking for reliable pain management, contact our back pain specialists at Texas Health Associates today.
-Schedule an appointment or call us today at (972) 258-7499.
+If you’ve been struggling with chronic back pain and are looking for reliable pain management, contact our back pain specialists at Healthcare Associates of Texas today.
+Schedule an appointment today.

 Ready to become your healthiest self?